DCollinsOwuor/H3N2_virus_Kilifi_phylogeography/README.md

 *	Figure_3.3.pdf

-4. Tanglegrams
+4. 4_Tanglegrams

 * meta.json and tree.json files of 8 gene segments for each A(H3N2) virus genome from
 Kilifi for visualization of tanglegrams in Nextstrain (https://nextstrain.org) to identify reassortment events in A(H3N2) viruses.

+5. 5_Lineage_annotation

+* KHDSS_lineages.R - R script for plotting viral lineages of A(H3N2) viruses by gene sequence to identify reassortant strains.

+* Lineage_metadata.txt - File with data on viral lineages of A(H3N2) viruses from Kilifi.

 ##	Figures